 The division began in February of 1998 with only 12 identifiable neighborhood/homeowner associations organized within the city of Pasadena.
-Since 1998, the Network Division has worked to assist and organize over 117 neighborhood and/or homeowner associations.
+Since 1998, the Network Division has worked to assist and organize neighborhood and/or homeowner associations throughout our community.

 Families with children who live within Pasadena's city limits may attend one of the following school districts: